Comparing High Tide (HITI) and Its Peers

 |2.52

-High Tide presently has a consensus target price of $15.17, suggesting a potential upside of 122.39%.
-As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 11.55%.
-Given High Tide’s stronger consensus rating and higher possible upside, analysts clearly believe High Tide is more favorable than its competitors.
+High Tide currently has a consensus price target of $15.17, suggesting a potential upside of 101.42%.
+As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 8.65%.
+Given High Tide’s stronger consensus rating and higher probable upside, equities research analysts plainly believe High Tide is more favorable than its competitors.

 Summary